-Vesting in 2017
+Vesting in 2018

-The 2014 PSP vested on 29 March 2017 with a 105% payout (2016: 145% payout).
-This reflects above target achievement on FCF and slightly below target achievement on relative sales growth.
-In the event of lower levels of achievement the PSP will vest below target (or not at all) such as was the case for the previous Givaudan Performance Share Plan having vested in 2013 at 50% of target payout.
+The 2015 PSP vested on 31 March 2018 with a 98% payout (2017: 105% payout).
+This reflects slightly below target achievement on FCF and slightly above target achievement on relative sales growth.

 For reference, Givaudan tests performance against other benchmark metrics, including relative total shareholder return (TSR), and we continue to outperform the market in many regards.
 For instance, Givaudan's TSR measured over recent four year periods has generally been at or above third quartile compared to our benchmark peer group.